-talks about the three bodily humors or the three doshas - Vata, pitta and kapha, which determine the body’s physical and mental functions.
+According to Ashtanga Ayurveda, the site of existence of pitta is between the naval line and the ‘epigastrum’ line.
+Ashtanga Ayurveda talks about the three bodily humours or doshas - vata, pitta and kapha, which determine the body’s physical and mental functions.
 For a healthy, vital and well-protected body, a balanced condition of the three doshas is mandatory.
-These doshas are in fact derived from the five components, namely earth, water, divine fire, air and universal space, which are collectively termed as the panchamahabhootas.
-Each dosha combines any two of the five bhootas and out of these two, one dominates.
-Since these three doshas supervise all the physiological and psychological processes within the body and mind, every physical activity, characteristic, mental capacity, physical energy, thoughts and the emotional tendency of human beings can be explained in terms of doshas.
-Although the structure of the human body is built up of five elements, the three humors define its functional status.
-Any one dosha predominates in each human body, determining the respective body type and making the person prone to ailments related to that dosha.
+These doshas are in fact derived from the five components, namely space, air, fire, water and earth, which are collectively termed as the Pancha Mahabhutas.
+Each dosha combines any two of the five Bhutas and out of these two, one dominates.

 Food with bitter, sweet and astringent tastes find favour with the pitta constitution.
-An excessive intake of hot, spicy or sour foods, fermented, fried, oily, stale and "fast" foods; artificial colourings and flavourings, sour or unripe fruits and alcoholic drinks, hamper the normal pitta constitution of the body.
+An excessive intake of hot, spicy or sour foods, fermented, fried, oily, stale and "fast foods"; artificial colourings and flavourings, sour or unripe fruits and alcoholic drinks, hamper the normal pitta constitution of the body.
 Prolonged exposure to the sun, experiencing hot weather, indoor heat, chemicals, corrosives and undergoing strenuous exercises augment the constitution of pitta.
 In addition, an excess of normal human impulses such as mental tensions, fighting, fasting, cruelty, jealousy, competition and greed can cause a misbalance in the pitta.
-Misbalanced pitta leads to improper digestion, acidity, burning sensations, irritation, ulcers, elevated body temperature, redness, skin disorders, hemorrhages, piles, eye problems, disturbed sleep, loss of confidence, mal absorption of food, malnourishment, loss of appetite or excessive hunger and thirst, discolorations of the skin and body substances such as urine and blood as well as reduced or excessive secretions of hormones and enzymes.
-If these complications are not properly treated, the body eventually becomes weak and cold.